 Research Associates (RA) and Laboratory Research Associates (LRA) are non-employee affiliates of the College.
-The College sponsors two types of affiliations, Research Associates and Laboratory Research Associates.
+The Provost's Office sponsors two types of affiliations, Research Associates and Laboratory Research Associates.

 If approved by the Provost’s Office, the affiliate is granted certain campus privileges, such as use of the Bryn Mawr College libraries, on-campus parking, and limited Bryn Mawr computing access.